vrajroham/laravel-bitpay/README.md

 ## Security

-If you discover any security related issues, please email vaibhavraj@vrajroham.me instead of using the issue tracker.
+If you discover any security related issues, please email vaibhavraj@vrajroham.me or iamalexstewart@gmail.com instead of using the issue tracker.

 ## Credits